 I saw my surgeon, Dr. Cam Bowman, in Victoria, BC on Friday for my 6 week post-op check-up.
-Dr. Bowman works in Vancouver but was in Victoria to give a free talk at the University of Victoria on sex reassignment surgery and agreed to meet me there instead since Vic is closer to where I live.
+Dr. Bowman works in Vancouver but was in Victoria to give a free talk at the University of Victoria on sex reassignment surgery and agreed to meet me there instead.
 I had three things I wanted to get out of my meeting with him:

 - The “all clear” to no longer wear the compression vest

 - Information about the extra swelling I still have on the right side of my chest

 - Information about the flat spot I have on my right pectoral muscle

 The compression vest was getting challenging to wear: with temperatures rising, it was getting damn hot under that thing; it wasn’t helping with the prevention of testosterone-induced acne on my back and chest, and I just want to be free with my new chest—the vest was like the drag of wearing a bra x10!
 To my extreme pleasure, Dr. Bowman told me that I no longer needed to wear the vest.